 Both men and women would be served better by widespread awareness of tools like safe words and emphatic “NOs” without mixed messages – where a refusal is a flat out refusal and no persuasion is welcome that leave absolutely no room for misinterpretation.
 This is important for both responsible adult communication as well as practical safety for women.

 The most important thing to educate people on is that they are not responsible for disappointing those interested in them gently at the cost of their own well being.
-If they are not interested in being intimate with someone, it is best to do a flat out NO. Alternative intimacy will neither satisfy an interested wo/man, nor will it convey a refusal.
+If they are not interested in being intimate with someone, it is best to do a flat out NO. Alternative intimacy or ongoing or enhanced friendship will neither satisfy an interested wo/man, nor will it convey a refusal.
 It will convey that you are interested in them, not yet enough for sex, but you’re open to possibilities.
 Such possibilities will almost inevitably be explored, because such is the nature of horniness – it seeks a climax.
 Ironically, the chances of getting consensually laid in the future improve vastly in borderline situations if you can disengage and take care of your horny solo without imposing it on anyone before they are ready.

 A person coerced into sex against his/her will has been wronged.
 But it does not follow that the wrong was deliberate unless that is also established.
 Sometimes bad judgment is just that.
 Sucks and wrong, but not a crime.

-Nothing short of a climax satisfies a horny person.
+Nothing short of sex and a climax satisfies a horny person.
 If that is not what you want, the best and kindest thing you can do for all concerned is to flat out refuse and stop all interaction.
 If you are not able to do this, you need to ask yourself what you are achieving by prolonging the risk…. and address it appropriately rather than slide into compliance.
 It is appropriate to be hostile instead of placatory when you want to push someone away.
 The fewer grey areas in such refusals, the fewer the mixed messages.

 If there is structural or social power being exploited to take coerce someone, then the process of “NO” must also involve informing the structure of the exploitation of the power granted by it.
 Whether it is informing an organization about the inappropriate advance or a friend’s circle about the camaraderie of a trusted group being misused to prey on someone.
 This vastly reduces the pressure on the target.
 It also allows for protective actions by others, like ensuring that the two are not left alone.